What are Toolbox Talks and How to Give Better Toolbox Talks

 4. Lockout/Tagout Toolbox Talk

 This toolbox talk covers lockout/Tagout procedures in the workplace.
-It covers topics such as energy sources, locking out devices, and testing equipment.
+It covers energy sources, locking out devices, and testing equipment.

 5. Personal Protective Equipment Toolbox Talk

 This toolbox talk covers personal protective equipment in the workplace.
-It covers topics such as choosing the right PPE, proper fit, and care and maintenance.
+It covers choosing the right PPE, proper fit, and care and maintenance.

 6. Fall Protection Toolbox Talk

 This toolbox talk covers fall protection in the workplace.
-It covers topics such as fall hazards, types of fall protection, and inspection procedures.
+It covers fall hazards, types of fall protection, and inspection procedures.

 7. Toolbox Talk For Heat Stress